 - ½ tbsp vanilla extract use 2 teaspoons if you'd like

 - 60 chocolate kisses prepared and unwrapped

-In a medium bowl, whisk together all-purpose flour, cornstarch, salt, and baking soda; set aside.
+- In a medium bowl, whisk together all-purpose flour, cornstarch, salt, and baking soda; set aside.

-Beat in eggs, one at a time.
-Beat in milk, and vanilla extract until combined; about 2 minutes.
+- Mix in milk, and vanilla extract until combined; about 2 minutes.

-Slowly beat flour mixture into wet ingredients.
+- Slowly beat flour mixture into wet ingredients.
 Mix just until incorporated.

-Bake in oven for 8 minutes.
-Remove and place chocolate kiss in center of cookie.
+- Remove baking sheet.
+Place chocolate kiss in center of cookie.
 Return to oven for 3 minutes.

-Allow cookies to cool then transfer to a cooling rack.
+- Allow cookies to cool then transfer to a cooling rack.
 Store in an airtight container once cool.